Your Portfolio as a Pre-Screening Tool: Building What You Want to Work With

 Build Forward, Not Backward

 Don’t just showcase what you’ve done professionally.
 Build what you want to do next.
-Your portfolio should be a prototype of your ideal role.
+Your portfolio should be a prototype of your ideal role, not a museum of past work.

 Embrace Complexity

 Simple projects demonstrate basic competency.
 Complex projects demonstrate the ability to handle real-world challenges.
-If the role you want involves complex problems, your portfolio should too.
+If the role you want involves complex problems, your portfolio should reflect that complexity.

 Document Your Decisions

 Don’t just show the final product.
 Show your thought process.
 Why did you choose this architecture?
 How did you handle this trade-off?
-What would you do differently?
+What would you do differently at scale?

 Make It Interactive

-A static description of your system is less impressive than a working system people can actually use.
+A static description of your system is less impressive than a working system people can actually use and explore.
 Let potential employers experience your work, not just read about it.

 Stay Current